What are the two main components of the nervous system?

 Show answer

-Projection fibers connect the cerebral cortex with lower portions of the brain or the spinal cord, enabling the cortex to receive or transmit signals.
+Connect the cerebral cortex with lower portions of the brain or the spinal cord

 What is the role of association fibers in the brain?